SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 ::: greybox
 I'm editing the video on zooming in and out.

-I've run into an issue because i've noticed it was recorded with the wrong microphone.
+I've run into an issue because I've noticed it was recorded with the wrong microphone.

 I think the audio is good enough, are you happy for me to run with it or do you want me to re-record?
 :::